 How efficient is the process of resolving a commercial dispute through the courts in Israel?
-According to data collected by Doing Business, enforcing a contract takes 890 days, costs 25.3% of the value of the claim and requires 35 procedures (see the summary at the end of this chapter for details).
+According to data collected by Doing Business, contract enforcement takes 890 days, costs 25.3% of the value of the claim and requires 35 procedures (see the summary at the end of this chapter for details).

-Globally, Israel stands at 94 in the ranking of 185 economies on the ease of enforcing contracts (figure 10.1).
+Globally, Israel stands at 93 in the ranking of 189 economies on the ease of enforcing contracts (figure 10.1).
 The rankings for comparator economies and the regional average ranking provide other useful benchmarks for assessing the efficiency of contract enforcement in Israel.